CaNS-World/CaNS/README.md

 ### Input file

-The input file `dns.in` sets up a case, i.e. the physical and computational parameters, boundary conditions, etc. See `src/INFO_INPUT.md` for a detailed description of the input file.
+The input file `dns.in` sets up a case, i.e. the physical and computational parameters, boundary conditions, etc. In the `examples/` folder are examples of input files for several canonical flows.
+See `src/INFO_INPUT.md` for a detailed description of the input file.

-In the `examples/` folder are examples input files for several canonical flows.

-Also, files `out1d.h90`, `out2d.h90` and `out3d.h90` in `src/` set which data are written in 1-, 2- and 3-dimensional output files, respectively. *The code should be recompiled after editing these three files*.
+Files `out1d.h90`, `out2d.h90` and `out3d.h90` in `src/` set which data are written in 1-, 2- and 3-dimensional output files, respectively. *The code should be recompiled after editing out?d.h90 files*.

 ### Compilation

+The code should be compiled in `src/`.
 The prerequisites are the following:

  * MPI
  * FFTW3
  * OpenMP (optional)
  * LAPACK & BLAS (optional)

-The Makefile should be modified in agreement to the installation paths of each library.
+The Makefile in `src/` should be modified in agreement to the installation paths of each library.
 Also, the following preprocessor options are available:

  * `-DDEBUG`   : performs some basic checks for debugging purposes
  * `-DTIMING`  : wall-clock time per timestep is computed